-Alimport projects that it will import food products and agricultural products valued at a combined US\$2.2 billion in 2015.
+Alimport reported importing food products and agricultural products valued at a combined US\$2.2 billion in 2015 and an expected similar value in 2016.

-The government of the Republic of Cuba reported at Alimport purchased approximately US\$2.55 billion in food products and agricultural products in 2014 and that the country imports approximately 60% to 70% its food product and agricultural requirements.
+The government of the Republic of Cuba reported at Alimport purchased approximately US\$2.55 billion in food products and agricultural products in 2014 and that the country imports approximately 70% to 80% its food product and agricultural requirements.